Mt. Baker Summit on Skis or Snowboard Overview

 Day 1: Meet at AAI at 7am.
 Go over rentals and trip logistics.
-Get to Heliotrope trailhead at 3,336 feet, we will make sure everyone is comfortable with their touring set-up and start our skin up to our base camp at camp Hogsback camp or another camp.
+Get to Heliotrope trailhead at 3,336 feet, we will make sure everyone is comfortable with their touring set-up and start our skin up to our base camp at either Hogsback camp or one of the other campsites at the toe of the Coleman Glacier.
 That evening we set up camp, go over knots, self rescue and basic winter camping etiquette.

 Day 2: Our second day we will advance our knowledge of backcountry touring and skiing/snowboarding etiquette.
 We'll go over skills of route finding, terrain selection for ascending and descending and the evaluation of subjective and objective danger.
-If conditions are fit, we will practice using our beacons, shovels and probes and asses the terrain for avalanche dangers.
+If conditions are fit, we will practice using our beacons, shovels and probes and assess the terrain for avalanche dangers.
 We will practice touring on all kinds of terrain and go over glacier travel and roping up while touring.
-Day 3: Summit day we will leave camp depending on conditions at a relatively early hour.
-We will use our skills of hazard evaluation and efficient touring competence to navigate through a vast terrain of glaciers and GNAR and make it to the summit!
+Day 3: Summit day!
+Depending on conditions, we will either leave camp at a relatively early hour or maybe wait a little to let the conditions improve.
+We will use our skills of hazard evaluation and efficient touring competence to navigate through a vast terrain of glaciers and make it to the summit!
 We will ride or ski back down to camp, pack up our things and ride the rest of the way down, completing an amazing climb and ride!
 Something you'll never forget!
 Mt.
 Baker Summit on Skis or Snowboard Dates & Details

 Additional private dates are available upon request

 Intermediate to advanced touring experience